All Episodes

 We'll get to it.

-They all they know is that if they were there, they'd be getting to it.
+All they know is that if they were there, they'd be getting to it.

-Anyway, that's that's what's going on with 105 billion.
+Anyway, that's what's going on with $105 billion.

-And to strip it all away, I really think it's about some who just don't want to get anywhere near a government shutdown, and others who wouldn't mind at all a government shutdown because it's worth it in their view to stop this any way and every way they can.
+And to strip it all away, I really think it's about some who just don't want to get anywhere near a government shutdown and others who wouldn't mind at all a government shutdown because it's worth it, in their view, to stop this any way and every way they can.

 Obamacare.